mdvanes/polygram/README.md

 from polygram-element to the demo (or app) html that applies polygram-element.
 Now the same can be done for the demo pages of polygram-searchbox and polygram-details to make sure ReduxMixin (and with it a reduxStore) is available when running integrated as well as individually on an demo page.
+Since not only this snippet but also some libraries (polymer-redux, the reducer and action) are needed in each instance, these are extracted to a new file: redux-mixin.html

 Next container wrappers for different search engines.